top of page

 Getting feedback from people you trust is essential.

 Don't get stuck in a bubble of your ego.
 Understand that not every one of your performances will be the best.
-Learn from your mistakes and get back up and do it again.

 To become a great magician, you must perform magic a lot!

-Never forget that the real magic happens in your audience's mind; don't make your tricks about you and your skills.
+Never forget that the real magic happens in your audience's mind; don't do your tricks about you and your skills.
 Take your audiences out of the ordinary and into the extraordinary and make them feel great-- they'll remember you forever.

 CONCLUSION

-You need more than great magic tricks to be a successful magician.
 A great magician uses magic, personality, scripting, and storytelling to capture their audience's imaginations and make them feel astonished.

-Work hard on your sleights and moves.
 Learn a wide range of magic and understand the theory behind each trick.
-Practice your magic tricks regularly by performing your magic tricks as often as you can.
+Practice your magic tricks regularly by performing them as often as you can.

-Connect with other magicians and get feedback from people you trust.
-Absorb yourself in the world of magic and make an effort to improve, learn and grow every day.
+Absorb yourself in the world of magic and make an effort to improve, learn, and grow every day.

 That's it!